tonethar/IGME-330-Master/notes/1-canvas-intro-to-drawing-context.md

 ## V. Homework

-- Add at least 2 more rectangles to the canvas using both `ctx.fillRect()` and `ctx.strokeRect()`:
+- Add at least 2 more rectangles to the **cs-canvas-1.html** canvas using both `ctx.fillRect()` and `ctx.strokeRect()`:
   - make sure that the `ctx.strokeStyle` and `ctx.fillStyle` are set so that we can see these new rectangles
   - in the comments field of the dropbox, describe the changes you made
-  - ZIP and POST the file into the dropbox
+  - ZIP and POST **cs-canvas-1.html** into the dropbox
-  - you do NOT need to put this file on banjo
+  - you do NOT need to put **cs-canvas-1.html** up on banjo
 - Put the answers to the following questions into the comments field of the dropbox (-1 point for each incorrect answer):

- - #1 - True or False.
+#1 - True or False.
 The canvas API was invented by Apple Computer

- - #2 - True or False.
+#2 - True or False.
 The canvas API is hardware accelerated on ost modern browsers

- - #3 - True or False.
+#3 - True or False.
 Canvas is a *vector-based* graphics system

- - #4 - True or False.
+#4 - True or False.
 Canvas comes with a built-in *scene graph* and *display list*

- - #5 - Give an example of 2 drawing state *properties* we used in the demo
+#5 - Give an example of 2 drawing state *properties* we used in the demo

- - #6 - Give an example of 2 drawing state *methods* we used in the demo
+#6 - Give an example of 2 drawing state *methods* we used in the demo

- - #7 - Give 4 different ways to represent the color *red* as a color in the canvas API
+#7 - Give 4 different ways to represent the color *red* as a color in the canvas API

- - #8 - Write the one line of code that will change the current fill color to *green*
+#8 - Write the one line of code that will change the current fill color to *green*

 <hr><hr>

 **[Next Chapter -> ]()**